anantoghosh/gatsby-plugin-purgecss/README.md

 #### Issue 1: CSS file not getting purged
 For `gatsby-plugin-purgecss` to work on a css file it **must be imported by a script file inside your src folder**.
 This plugin depends on webpack to process css. **If webpack does not use the css file then `gatsby-plugin-purgecss` cannot process it.**

+Also, make sure that you [included the plugin](#usage) after sass/less/stylus plugins.

 #### Issue 2: Selectors with dashes in name gets removed when used with named imports
 For eg:
 **style.css**